By Juliana Keeping

-A new law that prohibits sex offenders from living together in manufactured homes takes effect Sunday.
-That means about 70 of the sex offenders at Hand Up Ministries' location may have to find a new place to live.
+Since a law that prohibits sex offenders from living together in manufactured homes took effect July 1, several dozen offenders at Hand Up Ministries' 2130 SE 59 location have had to find a new place to live.

 The statute approved by lawmakers in 2011 clarified an existing law designed to keep sex offenders from living together.
 Police said such arrangements make it more difficult to investigate criminal allegations.

-The law requires those convicted of sex offenses to register as a sex offender each year from 15 years to life with the state Department of Corrections and local law enforcement.
+Oklahoma law requires those convicted of sex offenses to register as a sex offender each year with the state Corrections Department and local law enforcement.
 They are required to update their address with a frequency scaled to the severity of their offense.
+Those without an address — such as the men living in tents — have to register every week, Womack said.